-During the second half of the financial year, the COVID-19 global pandemic arrived in South Africa and brought with it a significant negative impact on the South African economy.
-The pandemic has created new uncertainties around the above revenue and growth rate assumptions.
-More specifically, there is uncertainty around the duration of the pandemic and timing of the recovery of the economy.
-These factors have made the timing and amount of future cash flows more uncertain, when they are already inherently uncertain.
+During the financial year, the COVID-19 global pandemic continued to have a significant negative impact on the South African economy, particularly on the spending patterns of consumers which continues to evolve between various products and regions.

+As a result, this has created uncertainties around the revenue and growth rate assumptions of the retail businesses.
+Specifically, there is continued uncertainty around the duration of the pandemic and timing of the recovery of the economy when compared with initial estimates at the time the pandemic started in South Africa.
+These factors have led to continued uncertainty around the timing and amount of future cash flows, when they are already inherently uncertain.

-Given the above, impairment testing of investments in subsidiaries and loans to subsidiaries, particularly in the retail businesses, required significant audit attention in the current year through extended sensitivity testing and stress tests with different economic recovery scenarios with the use of our valuation experts.
+Given the above, impairment testing of investments in subsidiaries and loans to subsidiaries, particularly in the retail businesses, required significant auditor attention in the current year and the involvement of our valuation specialists.